Ashley-Milton/OAN-epigenetic-profiling/README.md

 Hi-C data visualisation/analysis scripts available here include those for generating distance-dependent Hi-C contact plots, counting intra- and inter-chromosomal interactions, generating inter-chromosomal interaction plots and generating a top ten chromosome pair plot.

+Note: if there is a disparity in the quality of the data, an appropriate subset may be taken to be used in comparative analyses.

 ## RNA-seq
 ##### RNA sequencing